saurabhthareja90/camunda-app/README.md

 Open [http://localhost:8080](http://localhost:8080).

 ### Option 2: Kubernetes (Helm)
-The provided Helm chart includes a standalone Zeebe broker for internal development.
+The provided Helm chart includes a standalone Zeebe broker and a Redis instance for internal development.

 **Note**: You must build the Docker image locally first so Kubernetes can find it:
 ```bash